ethereum/staking-launchpad/README.md

 # Ethereum 2.0 Launchpad

-The Launchpad is the Ethereum Foundation's _"official"_ way to deposit your Ether on the Ethereum blockchain to become an Ethereum 2.0 validator.
+The Launchpad is the Ethereum Foundation's interface to deposit your Ether on the Ethereum blockchain to become an Ethereum 2.0 validator.

   - **Status**:  This Launchpad is in active development for testnet.